-We partner with libraries, schools, and community organizations around the country to promote access to diverse children's books.
+We partner with libraries, schools, children's museums, and community organizations around the country to promote access to children's books centering underrepresented and oppressed groups.
 Some of our recent and ongoing partnerships include:

 Brooklyn Children’s Museum (BCM) works to ensure that all children have access to cultural learning opportunities that build empathy, encourage creative thought and problem solving, and inspire global citizenship.
 They believe in the power of culture to help children and families find comfort, resilience and stimulation.
 They hosted a series of booklists curated by The Conscious Kid, to promote multicultural literacy, anti-bias and empowerment through access to diverse children’s books.
 All of the books support their commitment to cultural learning and were made available to read at BCM each month.